 “The Holy Mass is a prayer itself, even the highest prayer that exists.
 It is the Sacrifice, dedicated by our Redeemer at the Cross, and repeated every day on the altar.
 If you wish to hear Mass as it should be heard, you must follow with eye, heart and mouth all that happens at the altar.
 Further, you must pray with the priest the holy words said by him in the Name of Christ and which Christ says by him.
 You have to associate your heart with the holy feelings which are contained in these words and in this manner you ought to follow all that happens at the altar.
 When acting in this way, you have prayed Holy Mass.” – St Pope Pius X

 Weekly Confession Schedule

-July 19, 2020 – Fr.
-Helfrich has returned to his regular schedule, hearing confessions before and after the Sunday 11:15am Mass.
+November 2020: Fr.
+Helfrich hears confessions before and after the Sunday 11:15am Mass.
 Please use the south (parking lot) entrance.
 Father will hear confessions in the north (Colebrook) foyer of the Church.
 Special procedures are in place for cleaning and social distancing.
 The line forms near the St. Elizabeth Ann Seton shrine where 6-foot markers have been applied to the floor.
 Diocesan policy requires that everyone over the age of two must wear a face covering in church.